HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 	4. TFNG
 ---
 # Writing
-- Generally, 2 to 4 paragraphs is the sweet spot for an 8+ band, in terms of length (of course you must also be mindful of the minimum of 150 words for task 1 (the ideal is 170~220 words) and 250~300 words for task 2).
+- Generally, 2 to 4 paragraphs is the sweet spot for an 8+ band, in terms of length (of course you must also be mindful of the minimum of 150 words for task 1 (the ideal is 180~250 words) and 250~350 words for task 2.
 - Each paragraph must focus on ==**_one_**== *main* idea.
 - It is very important to *separate your content ideas into clear paragraphs* so that the examiner can see them immediately. ==Begin each paragraph with a clear topic sentence.==
-- The tasks last 20 minutes for task 1 and 40 minutes for task 2.
-Coordinate your execution accordingly.
+- The tasks last 20 minutes for task 1 and 40 minutes for task 2. ==Execute task 2 first.==
-- In any case, your "padding" to the details should feel realistic, tangible and ==***relevant***==, rather than some made up statistics or being too dramatic or too many unnecessary specific details.
 > Confusion ***must not*** be raised from your writing.
 Don’t be tempted to use any word that you would be uncomfortable to use in spoken conversation.
+- In any case, your "padding" to the details should feel realistic, tangible and ==***relevant***==, rather than some made up statistics or being too dramatic or too many unnecessary specific details.

+> [!info]- Practicing tips
+> Write your first draft, then:
+> - Paraphrase to the point where it satisfies all requirements (i.e. a strong band 8)
+> - Write down the keywords for each idea/paragraph
+> - Rewrite the whole thing with the suggestions above (maximum 3 rewrites for an essay, then move on)
+> - Strict timing on the first draft and the rewrites.
+Your final rewrite should last no longer than 30 minutes (for task 2) and 15 minutes (for task 1).

 ## Task 1
 - This test requires you to think very carefully about ***the recipient*** (the person reading the letter) ***the content*** (the ideas and details you create) and ***the style*** of the writing.
 	- If the IELTS examiner thinks you are confused about the recipient and the style, and if your content does not answer the task properly, you will get a low score – even if your English is quite good.